Murbie/CSC-842/Module 3/README.md

 #Module 3 - scanner.pl
 ##Idea
 Dive back into Perl and learn the basics of the language after seeing many examples of Perl scripts in other cycles!
-Create a basic virus scanner that can search and determine the presence of any signature matches in a given directory from a signature file.
+My goal was to create a basic virus scanner that can search and determine the presence of any signature matches in a given directory from a signature file.

 ##Overview
 This Perl script is a basic virus scanner that recursively scans files in a given directory and all of its subdirectories to find signature matches.